 Tony’s Seafood is a prime location for sampling crawfish several ways, from simple boiled preparations spiced just right to savory crawfish pie.

 Baton Rouge Food Tours

-Downtown Baton Rouge is an emblem of the city’s dining scene, and the “C'est Si Bon Food Tour” will orient you.
+Downtown Baton Rouge is an emblem of the city’s dining scene, and Red Stick Adventures' All About Baton Rouge Food Tour will orient you.
 The guided walking tours visit a range of eateries in search of Baton Rouge’s culinary signatures, from home-style gumbo and po’ boys packed with seafood to gourmet shrimp and grits.

 At Baton Rouge restaurants such as City Pork, choose from fresh seafood selections and local delicacies such as house-made charcuterie.